 If your hands and feet tingle while you work out, it's not a normal part of exercise.
 It may be something as simple as being dehydrated or indicative of a more serious problem.
 Consult your doctor.

-Certain medical conditions can cause tingling in your hands and feet when you exercise, such as diabetes, Raynaud's phenomenon, multiple sclerosis or a nerve injury.
-Over time, people with diabetes can experience neuropathy -- numbness or tingling in the extremities, due to nerve damage.
-According to MedlinePlus, Raynaud's phenomenon is a condition in which blood vessels abnormally constrict, restricting blood flow to the fingers and toes.
+According to Mayo Clinic, Raynaud's phenomenon is a condition in which blood vessels abnormally constrict, restricting blood flow to the fingers and toes.
 It can be triggered by any type of stress to the body, such as exercise.
 Multiple sclerosis is an autoimmune disease that affects nerve cells.
 Damage to the nerves can cause tingling and numbness anywhere in the body.
 If you have sustained injury to your muscles, the nerves may also have been injured, which can result in tingling.

 - National Institute of Diabetes and Digestive and Kidney Diseases: "What Is Diabetic Neuropathy?"

 - MedlinePlus: "Numbness and Tingling"

 - UAB Medicine: Is Poor Circulation Giving You a Case of Cold Feet?